joshenoy/sathyabh.at/content/blog/2016-08-02-the-1800km-coastal-karnataka-roadtrip-part-1-bangalore-mangalore.md

   </p>
 </div>

-No trip to Mangalore would be complete without an Ice cream from Pabba&#8217;s.. so went over to <a href="https://foursquare.com/sathyabhat/checkin/57791f43498e059a714f8264" target="_blank">Pabba&#8217;s</a>, grabbed some ice cream for us as well as for family and headed back home
+No trip to Mangalore would be complete without an Ice cream from Pabba's.. so went over to <a href="https://foursquare.com/sathyabhat/checkin/57791f43498e059a714f8264" target="_blank">Pabba's</a>, grabbed some ice cream for us as well as for family and headed back home

 <div id="attachment_988" style="width: 1207px" class="wp-caption aligncenter">
   <img class="size-full wp-image-988" src="https://images.sbhat.me/sb/2016/08/icecream.jpg" alt="Ice cream from Pabba's" width="1197" height="1600" />

   <p class="wp-caption-text">
-    Ice cream from Pabba&#8217;s
+    Ice cream from Pabba's
   </p>
 </div>